pballent/Web-Scraping-HHS-Press-Releases/README.md

 # Next steps
 - Include multiple years in the loop
 - Parse out the exact date from each release to a new column
-- Perform text mining such as word frequency time series or tf_df to see if there are changes over time
+- Perform text mining such as word frequency time series or tf_df to analyze changes over time
 - Complete cleaning of the text to remove the buttons and other artifacts from the webpages